 In general, most investors would do best to include a mixture of both developing and emerging markets in their international equity holdings.
 This can be accomplished through ETFs specifically targeting these sectors.

 You can take a similar broad-based approach to emerging markets with ETFs that focus on multiple countries across one or several regions.
-For example, iShares MSCI Emerging Markets ETF (EEM) targets several emerging markets, including (as of January 31, 2010) Brazil (accounting for 13.95% of the fund’s holdings), South Korea (13.23%), Taiwan (10.62%), China (10.41%) and South Africa (8.04%), followed by Hong Kong, Russia, India, Mexico, Israel, and others.
+For example, iShares MSCI Emerging Markets ETF (EEM) targets several emerging markets, including (as of January 31, 2010) Brazil (accounting for 13.95% of the fund’s holdings), South Korea (13.23%), Taiwan (10.62%), China (10.41%), and South Africa (8.04%), followed by Hong Kong, Russia, India, Mexico, Israel, and others.
 A similar fund is Vanguard's Emerging Markets ETF (VWO) with top holdings (as of January 2010) of China (17.6%), Brazil (16.1%), South Korea (12.9%), Taiwan (11.1%), and India (7.7%), followed by Russia, South, Africa, Mexico, Israel, and others.

 As you add single-country exposure to your portfolio, be mindful of the potential for overlap if you also hold a regional ETF.
-Overlap occurs when a broader-based fund includes exposure to a particular sector or market, which is then increased by a more targeted ETF: for example, let’s say you owned Vanguard’s Europe ETF (VGK).
+Overlap occurs when a broader-based fund includes exposure to a particular sector or market, which is then increased by a more targeted ETF: For example, let’s say you owned Vanguard’s Europe ETF (VGK).
 You would want to know that nearly 12% of the fund’s holdings are in Germany before you added a narrow ETF such as iShares MSCI Germany Index Fund (EWG).

 Overlap is not the only concern when it comes to single-country investing.
 The more targeted the approach, the more carefully you have to watch for sudden developments that could turn a potential growth story into a worrisome scenario.
 For example, in February 2010, economic problems in Greece captured the headlines because of fears that the country could default on its debt payments.
 Although the news focused on Greece, investors also looked for other potential trouble spots in Europe, which put Italy in the crosshairs.
 In response, iShares MSCI Italy (EWI) came under pressure.
-In February 2010, it was the second-worst performing Europe ETF for the previous three months (see Figure 6-1).
+In February 2010, it was the second-worst performing Europe ETF for the previous 3 months.
 Only iShares MSCI Spain (EWP), where the Spanish housing and banking situation had caused investor consternation, fared worse.

 A market is hot, and then it is not.
 Therefore, the investment opportunities you pursue in a single country, particularly those in emerging markets, are often reaped over a period of months.
 These are not "buy and hold" investments for an auto-pilot type of investor.
 They require close monitoring on a daily basis.

-On the other hand, a diversified international portfolio allows you to benefit more broadly from markets outside of the U.S., without exposing you to undue risk in a single country.
+On the other hand, a diversified international portfolio allows you to benefit more broadly from markets outside of the US, without exposing you to undue risk in a single country.
 For most investors, this is the way to go.